 If you need a stronger duty cycle and/or 4T mode for long welds, the MIG-205DS is your choice.
-It’s another popular model and as a bonus, the MIG-205DS is also the cheapest of the three.
-But keep in mind, you cannot weld aluminum, and the lift TIG torch is not included.
+It’s another popular model, and as a bonus, the MIG-205DS is also the cheapest of the three.
+But remember, you cannot weld aluminum, and the lift TIG torch is not included.

 What to Know Before Buying the Weldpro 200